 - Orange Zest.
 Add some orange zest to your fudge mixture for a little tang.

 - S’mores.
-Stir in some mini marshmallows before refrigerating your fudge.
+Stir in some mini marshmallows and chopped graham crackers before refrigerating your fudge.

 How to store

-This chocolate fudge recipe can be stored in an airtight container in the refrigerator for up to a month and in the freezer for up to 6 months.
+Leftovers can be stored in an airtight container at room temperature for up to 1 week, the refrigerator for 1 month, and in the freezer for 6 months.

 If frozen, let your fudge thaw in the fridge before enjoying again!